Fine Art | Illustration | Design

 I’m Erika Karl, an artist, illustrator, designer, and recent transplant to Cleveland, Ohio via Brooklyn, New York.
 I have some exciting new projects brewing.
 Here is where I’ll share my processes and new collections.

 Frau Perchta’s Warning and Berchta’s Gift form a diptych exploring the mythic duality of the alpine goddess Berchta - dark and light, punishment and grace.
-Just in time for the winter months when the veil is thin darkness reigns .
+Painted just in time for the winter months when the veil is thin and darkness reigns.
+I enjoyed creating these so I will most definitely add more.

 Some News…